salbregh/interviewprep_aNewSpring/README.md

 > and 6 infected people to begin with
 ```

-This gif displays how the infection will spread, during the 5 rounds.
+This gif displays how the infection will spread during the 5 rounds.

 <img src="images/pandemic.gif" width="175"/>